 Resources from FEMA & Apps

 If you haven’t caught on yet, we wanted to arm you with a ton of resources today.
 Even if you invest in mild climates, a preparedness mindset can help you in many areas of your investing life from financing, to purchase, to exit strategy.
-We invite you to join us this month as we follow FEMA’s weekly preparedness themes:
+Grab your smartphone and check out these apps to help in disaster preparedness, survival, and recovery:

 - FEMA Mobile App – Real-time alerts, Emergency Safety Tips, Emergency Shelters, Disaster Recovery Centers